notionparallax/blog/_posts/2016-03-29-breaking-the-5-glass-ceiling.markdown

 That money could then go directly to the driver, overcoming some of the objections to the forced-obsequiousness that has been mentioned elsewhere.

 [^1]: He's an even more severe yak shaver than me.
 He has built his blog engine from scratch and hasn't even got around to putting an index page in yet.
+We've talked about all kinds of interesting things over the years and it's going to be interesting to see some of them written down.
+A lot of them were on the boundaries of what I can understand, so it'll be good to be able to re-read them until I am _sure_ I don't understand.

 [^2]: This is unlike tipping in a restaurant where there is social pressure because you are being watched.